FAQs

 The Prep schools joining the Group operate with different price points, geography and wider market contexts and fees, and thus staff salaries and annual cost of living increases will continue to be set individually.
 These will be reviewed by a committee of governors and leaders across the Group to ensure that best practice and financial due diligence is at the heart of all operations.

-Staff will continue to operate in their roles with no expectation of increased workload as a result of the merger, although some roles over the next 18 months (largely on the Support Staff side) will become Group roles working across the wider piece.
+Staff will continue to operate in their roles with no expectation of increased workload as a result of the merger, whilst some Support Staff roles have been expanded to incorporate working across the Group.
 Staff in the Prep schools remain employed by their individual schools and so will continue to operate in a very similar way.
 Over time there may be opportunities for greater integration of operational activity, although this will be done collaboratively and gradually.

 A huge strength of the group is the opportunity for increased joint working, idea sharing and professional development.
 This is a particular and exciting advantage of the process.

-Each Prep school will continue to have its own governing body, chaired by a governor from St Paul’s School with representatives from both St Paul’s and the existing governing bodies of the Prep schools.
-The High Master will line manage the Prep school Heads and chair a committee where Group Heads meet regularly to share best practice.
-A new committee of the St Paul’s School governing body will also be formed to oversee decisions which have implications across the Group as a whole.
+Each Prep school continues to have its own governing body, chaired by a governor from St Paul’s School with representatives from both St Paul’s and the existing governing bodies of the Prep schools.
+The High Master line manages the Prep school Heads and chairs a committee where Group Heads meet regularly to share best practice.
+A new committee of the St Paul’s School governing body has been formed to oversee decisions which have implications across the Group as a whole.

 Yes.
 Each of the schools will maintain their own distinct identity, as they are centres of excellence in their own communities and the desire is for this to continue.
 In time it will be ensured that there is more shared best practice across the Group, which will bring value to all pupils, whatever their final secondary school destination.

-St Paul’s Juniors (to be renamed St Paul’s Prep School from January 2026) will continue to function as the sole direct entry point into St Paul’s School under the existing through-school model.
+St Paul’s Prep School will continue to function as the sole direct entry point into St Paul’s School under the existing through-school model.
 These boys will progress automatically into Year 9 (Fourth Form) at the senior school without the need to reapply or sit further entrance exams.

-St Paul’s School is not the right fit for every pupil.
+We know, however, that St Paul’s School is not the right fit for every pupil.
 The strong belief however is that the opportunities afforded by being part of this group will only serve to improve each pupil’s educational experience: both boys and girls will benefit from this union.
-Pupils wanting to join St Paul’s at Year 9 from Durston House or Shrewsbury House will still apply as regular 13+ candidates.
-This decision ensures that the 13+ route remains viable and aspirational for families joining St Paul’s at that entry point.
-Whilst it is expected that the numbers of pupils joining St Paul’s from these Prep schools may grow over time, the senior school will always continue to welcome pupils from a diverse range of feeder schools across London.
-Similarly, each of the Prep schools will continue to prepare their pupils for a wide range of senior schools.
+Each of the Prep schools will continue to prepare their pupils for a wide range of senior schools, and those pupils will have the opportunity to apply to whichever senior school they feel is the best fit.

 Each of the Prep schools within the Group will continue to prepare their pupils for a wide range of destination schools, ensuring that each child finds the best senior school for them.